sanyuan0704/island.js/docs/en/guide/extension.md

 # Extension

-Island.js is simple and it doesn't has own plugin system.
-But it is also flexible and extensible because it exposes a lot of ways to help you customize the behavior of the framework.
+Island.js is simple but it is also flexible and extensible because it exposes a lot of ways to help you customize the behavior of the framework.

 ## Vite